-OOS 2 - 18 months (average)
+OOS 2 - 19 months (average)

-OOS 3 - 39 months (average) (note - given the small number of cases served in OOS 3 due to the waitlist the average is impacted by outlier cases)
+OOS 3 - 73 months (Based on 1 case closure) (note - given the small number of cases served in OOS 3 due to the waitlist the average is impacted by an outlier case)

+OOS 4 – n/a

 E. HOW INDIVIDUALS WITH THE MOST SIGNIFICANT DISABILITIES ARE SELECTED FOR SERVICES BEFORE ALL OTHER INDIVIDUALS WITH DISABILITIES

-Individuals with disabilities shall be served first based on significance of disability and second by date of application in the following priority order: Priority Category 1, “most significantly disabled”; Priority Category 2, “significantly disabled”; or Priority Category 3, “disabled”.
+Individuals with disabilities shall be served first based on significance of disability and second by date of application in the following priority order: Priority Category 1, “most significantly disabled”; Priority Category 2, “significantly disabled”; Priority Category 3, “significantly disabled” or Priority Category 4 “All other eligible”.

 2. IF THE DESIGNATED STATE UNIT HAS ELECTED TO SERVE ELIGIBLE INDIVIDUALS, REGARDLESS OF ANY ESTABLISHED ORDER OF SELECTION, WHO REQUIRE SPECIFIC SERVICES OR EQUIPMENT TO MAINTAIN EMPLOYMENT